 Jupiter

 Zeus’s Roman counterpart Jupiter was not quite his exact equivalent.
-Whilst he was still the supreme god, carrying a thunderbolt and posturing as a muscle-and-beard-bound ruler of the universe, his rituals, symbols, and history is decidedly Roman.
+Whilst he was still the supreme god, carrying a thunderbolt and posturing as a muscle-and-beard-bound ruler of the universe, his rituals, symbols, and history are decidedly Roman.

 Instead of the Aegis (shield) that Zeus is usually donning, Jupiter is more typically accompanied by an Eagle – a symbol that would come to represent and embody the Roman Army.